Last Updated on August 27, 2020 by Editor

 Volume and buoyancy

 Your weight will play a factor in the type of paddle board you choose.
-As a general rule if you weigh less than 200lbs you don’t need to worry and can take your pick.
-If you weigh more, you’ll need to check the weight capacity a little more carefully.
+As a general rule, if you weigh less than 200lbs, you don’t need to worry and can take your pick.
+If you weigh more, you’ll need to check the weight capacity more carefully.

-The volume of the board will determine how much weight it can carry while still remaining stable.
+The board’s volume will determine how much weight it can carry while remaining stable.
 A volume of 175L can carry up to 235lbs, while a volume of 242L can carry weights of up to 275-300lbs.
-For those over 300lbs, look out for a board with a minimum volume capacity of at least 272L volume.
+For those over 300 lbs, look out for a board with a minimum volume capacity of at least 272L.

-You may well find boards with a volume capacity that far exceeds the minimum you need, which is great.
-Cutting the volume capacity too finely could result in a board that has lots of drag, is slow and hard to maneuver.
+You may find boards with a volume capacity that far exceeds the minimum you need, which is great.
+Cutting the volume capacity too finely could result in a board with lots of drag, which is slow and hard to maneuver.

 Construction

-You have the option of choosing either a solid or an inflatable paddle board when racing; if budget is a consideration the former may be a better pick.
-However, make sure you look for a design that has heavy-duty stitching and PVC and you’ll find it’s just as robust as a solid paddle board.
+You have the option of choosing either a solid or an inflatable paddle board when racing; if budget is a consideration, the former may be a better pick.
+However, make sure you look for a design with heavy-duty stitching and PVC, and you’ll find it’s just as robust as a solid paddle board.

 Hull design

-You will need to choose between planing and displacement hull shapes, but for a racer, the latter is better.
+You will need to choose between planing and displacement hull shapes, but the latter is better for a racer.

 Bearing all this in mind, here’s a look at three excellent racing paddle boards that are well worth consideration.